 Niclas Skov Lindbæk

 With a background as a toolmaker and mechanical engineer, Niclas has a solid basis for assessing the potential of a good deal of the inventions that reach the IAS.
-However, after almost a decade of employment with the Danish Patent and Trademark Office, patents and other industrial property rights is the real specialty in his advisory service.
+This background also helps him fulfill his responsibilities as manager of the prototyping workshop, where he helps inventors shape and build their ideas.
+After almost a decade of employment with the Danish Patent and Trademark Office, patents and other industrial property rights is his primary area of expertise when he advises inventors.
 Among countless existing products and services around the globe, Niclas, if anybody, can find the needle in the haystack – for inspiration and to avoid investing too much energy in creating a product that already exists.

 Why do you work at the IAS?